 Source: Nichols Garden Seeds

 We love rainbow carrots for their spectacular color and nutritional value.
 Kids and adults alike love harvesting them: surprise, a purple carrot!
-We couldn't find a great organic mix, so we made our own, including sweet orange Yayas, Solar Yellow, Atomic Red and several other varieties.
+You can buy seed mixes, or make your own by combining packets of different seeds.

 Growing notes: Carrots thrive in the uncompacted soil of raised bed gardens.
 Plant them just 1/8" deep and be patient: germination takes up to three weeks.
 Water the soil surface daily to ensure good germination.